Table of Contents

 - Slowest Dog Breeds – Over 40 Pounds

 When adopting a dog that's going to be right for your personal lifestyle, the dog's athletic ability and energy levels are very important things to consider.

 Active joggers who are looking for a daily running companion will probably need to skip these slowest dog breeds and pick more active and fast dogs instead.

 However, for people who are looking for a walking companion (particularly senior citizens) and the ones who wouldn't run away from them on a regular basis, these slow dog breeds may be just the perfect fit.

-Athletic ability and energy levels are a very important thing to consider.
-Hopefully, this list of the slowest dog breeds will help you in making a good choice about a dog that is right for you and your family.
+The below list of the twenty slowest dog breeds will help you make a good choice about a dog that is right for you, your lifestyle, and your family.

 Slowest Dog Breeds Under 20 Pounds

 1. Brussels Griffon